SPDX-FileCopyrightText: Copyright (c) 2021-2026 NVIDIA CORPORATION & AFFILIATES. All rights reserved.

 UTs velocities [m/s].
 The norm is drawn uniformly at random

-between ``min_ut_velocity`` and ``max_ut_velocity`, while the direction
+between ``min_ut_velocity`` and ``max_ut_velocity``, while the

 Indoor/outdoor state of UTs. `True` means indoor, `False` means